piet-de-leeuw/Unreal-Engine-Capstone/README.md

 After that I play tested the game a view times and adjusted some values to get a better experience (things like speed, jumpheight and amound of lives) and rounded up some details in the game design.
 With that I finished the project.

+You can find all classes and scource code from this project [here](SandBox/Source/SandBox)